opendexnetwork/opendexnetwork.github.io/source/index.html.md

 #  "currency_sending": <string>
 # }
 ```
 Subscribes to accepted swaps.
-This stream emits a message when the local xud node accepts a swap request from a peer, but before the swap has actually succeeded.
+This stream emits a message when the local opendex node accepts a swap request from a peer, but before the swap has actually succeeded.
 ### Request
 This request has no parameters.
 ### Response (Streaming)